 - You and your contact at the organization need to read the FIA Partnership Responsibilities.

-- If you and your contact person think this might be a good fit, you’ll need to work together to complete the nomination form and submit it to the FIA team by April 18, 2022, for the 2022-2023 partnership year.
+- If you and your contact person think this might be a good fit, you’ll need to work together to complete the nomination form below and submit it to the FIA team by April 30, 2023, for the 2023-2024 partnership year.

 Compassion & Choices